rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 ---

-# 1. Cross-check and setup
+# 0. Cross-checking the desktop

-## 1.1.
-Specification used
+## 0.1.
+Operating system used

 1.  **Operating system with version:** Ubuntu 20.04.
 Please cross-verify the system you are using before proceeding further.
 <h2 align="center" >
 <img src="f0601.png" >
 </h2>

-## 1.2 Install all pakage requirements in one go for this lab hours
+## 0.2 Installing packages
-1. Please clone the GitHub repository by using the following command in your terminal:
+Please clone the GitHub repository by using the following command in your terminal:
 ```shell
 https://github.com/rajdeepbaru/525a1.git
 ```